-ASCII 0x41 through 0x5A,
+A-Z ASCII 0x41 through 0x5A,

-ASCII 0x61 through 0x7A,
+a-z ASCII 0x61 through 0x7A,

-ASCII 0x30 through 0x39,
+0-9 ASCII 0x30 through 0x39,

-ASCII 0x2D,
+dash "-" ASCII 0x2D,

-ASCII 0x5F, and
+underscore "" ASCII 0x5F, and

+period "."
 ASCII 0x2E.

 - Directory and file names must not begin or end with a dash, underscore, or period. - The file name must include at least one period followed by an extension.
-A file name may have more than one period, but PDS will consider all periods other than the final one to be part of the base name. - Using the same base name for label and data file names is considered good practice; but this is not a PDS4 requirement and is not always possible, such as when a product consists of two or more data files.
+A file name may have more than one period, but PDS will consider all periods other than the final one to be part of the base name.

+• Using the same base name for label and data file names is considered good practice; but this is not a PDS4 requirement and is not always possible, such as when a product consists of two or more data files.